How do you unwind from a mundane day at the work?

 full of uninspiring people,

-and yet, somehow, managing to find beauty in ordinary things together.
+and yet, together, managing to find beauty in the most ordinary things. ∎

 Did you catch the Michael Scott malapropisms sprinkled throughout this piece?